 The city experiences the Olympics’ positive values

 The modern Olympic Games pay homage to ancient Greek civilization, which is considered the cradle of Western civilization, including its liberal values.
 The Olympics celebrate history and the values of freedom, equality, globalism and peace.
 As the Olympics are about this very spirit — and not about money — promoting these values should be the first consideration for hosting, not money.
 A host city not only identifies and supports these values but gets the honor to promote them locally and globally.
-Such a positive environment will remain even after the Olympic Games end.
+Hosting is also a great opportunity for cities to introduce themselves to the rest of the world – as future travel destinations.
+Such a positive environment (not to mention infrastructure) will remain even after the Olympic Games end.

 The Olympics help promote sports and health in the host country

 Sports are an important social institution.
-They promote identification and attachment to society while teaching values.
+They promote identification and attachment to society while teaching values, like resilience and determination.
 Sports also promote a healthy society: an overwhelming amount of scientific evidence suggests that engaging in sports activities can prevent chronic diseases and keep people healthier.

 It makes people happy